securitybunker/databunker.org/content/use-case/schrems-ii-compliance/index.md

 ![Pseudonymized identity](pseudonymized-identity.png)

 So, now when performing a cross-border transfer, change user personal data with a Databunker user token.
-This way you **make the user not identifiable by the target government**.
+This way you **make the user not identifiable by the target government** and it is compatible with **Schrems II**.